335iguy/diy-multisensor-cat-feeder/README.md

 # DIY Multi-Sensor Cat Feeder - Using ESPHome, Home Assistant, and Node Red
 This catfeeder features quite a lot of tech!
-Besides its main funtion of a feeder itself, it also has an ultrasonic sensor to tell us when the feeder is low*, a DHT11** to tell us temperature and humidity, an HC-SR505*** for motion detection, and tie it into your Home Automation system!
+Besides its main funtion of a feeder itself, it also has an ultrasonic sensor to tell us when the feeder is low^, a DHT11^^ to tell us temperature and humidity, an HC-SR505^^^ for motion detection, and tie it into your Home Automation system!

-<b> Fotnotes: </b>
+# Footnotes:
-* Te feeder sends an HTML5 Notify alert to my phone, for HTML5 Notifications, see https://www.home-assistant.io/components/html5/
+* (^)The feeder sends an HTML5 Notify alert to my phone, for HTML5 Notifications, see https://www.home-assistant.io/components/html5/ <br>
-** A DHT11 sensor isn't as accurate as the DHT22, however, the DHT11 is cheaper.
-I purchased 5 of them at once to sweeten the deal.
+* (^^)A DHT11 sensor isn't as accurate as the DHT22, however, the DHT11 is cheaper.
+I purchased 5 of them at once to sweeten the deal. <br>
-*** The HC-SR505 I got also in bulk as I thought they'd work pretty well.
+* (^^^)The HC-SR505 I got also in bulk as I thought they'd work pretty well.
 They do work well for this application, but they cannot be close to your ESP8266 device, else it will throw false positives.
 I have mine about 8 inches from my ESP8266 device and the flase positives are nought.

 Thanks for checking this out!
 Here is what my prototype cat feeder looks like: